sefop/.github/profile/README.md

 SEFOP is designed for three personas:

-- **Academy**: graduate students, postdocs or professors who write optimization code and want to adopt software engineering practices without having a formal SE background.
+- **Academy**: graduate students, postdocs or professors who write optimization code and want to adopt software engineering practices without having a formal software engineering background.
 - **Industry**:
   - Operations research practitioners who already know some elements of software engineering and want a structured guide to level-up their code with professional standards.
   - Engineering managers who are responsible for delivering decision-support software with professional standards.

 ## Resources available

-The repositories in this organization are structured in 3 types:
+This website is organized around repositories of 2 types:
-- Training: help you practice and/or learn software engineering techniques, tailored for scientists.
+- Training repositories: help you to practice and/or learn software engineering in the context of DSS.
-- Templates: show you an implementation of SEFOP that you could mimick or use as a starting point.
+- Templates repositories: show you an implementation of SEFOP that you could mimic or use as a starting point for your projects.
-- Agentic layer: provide you a set of tools to incorporate agentic development in your project.

 ### Training repositories